JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 here the nix evaluation would need to build the derivation drv to finish evaluation, this is something you generally want to avoid since nix blocks the eval thread while this derivation is being built.

-For my case in AOC, this is probably fine but goes against the spirt of my self imposed challenge.
+For my case in AOC, this is probably fine but goes against the sprit of my self imposed challenge.
 But after a few days of doing this I might give up and allow myself using derivations as poor mans caching or to use some coreutil programs to simplify my nix logic.

 This series of posts will assume you sorta understand nix's syntax but if you understand any functional lang it shouldn't be too hard to follow.